Full-Text Test / Assessment Instruments

 Test in Microfiche (TIM)

-The Test in Microfiche (TIM) collection provides access to unpublished tests.
+The Test in Microfiche (TIM) collection, found in the History, Philosophy, and Newspaper Library (HPNL), provides access to unpublished tests.
 The book Tests in Microfiche, Annotated Index (Sets A-DD) (371.26 T289index) indexes these tests by title, subject, and author.
 Additionally, Test in Microfiche (TIM) can be found by entering TIM in the Title field in the Educational Testing Service (ETS) Test Collection database and then adding another search parameter (test title, author, subject, abstracts, etc.).
 ETS represents tests and research instruments from ETS’s own test programs as well as other major test publishers in the United States and abroad.
 The ETS Test Collection contains information on tests relevant to the fields of education, business, and health.
 The tests are organized into eight broad categories: achievement, aptitude, attitudes and interests, personality, sensory-motor skills, special populations, vocational/occupational, and miscellaneous.
 For each test, ETS provides information on the author, source, availability, target population, purpose and scope.
 ETS gives tests call numbers that start with “TC.”
 Test in Microfiche are in order by call number.